xatusbetazx17/bionical_eye_controller/README.md

       Diagnostics, Update) appears.
 The user can hover over an option with their index finger; if the pointer dwells for 1.5 seconds, the option is selected and the corresponding command is executed.
     - The menu then hides, allowing the user to continue with a natural view.
+    - Feedback messages are shown on screen after a change is made and then disappear after a few seconds.
     - The pointer is smoothed for less jittery movement.

     Press 'q' to exit the interface.